grafana/agent/docs/getting-started/_index.md

 Currently, there are six ways to install the agent:

 - Use our Docker container
-- Use the Kubernetes install script (_recommended basic_)
+- Use the Kubernetes manifests directly
-- Use the Kubernetes manifest
+- Use the Kubernetes manifests along with the [Grafana Cloud Kubernetes Quickstart Guides](#grafana-cloud-kubernetes-quickstart-guides)
 - Installing the static binaries locally
 - Using Grafana Labs' official Tanka configs (_recommended advanced_)
 - Using the [Windows Installer]({{< relref "./install-agent-on-windows.md" >}})